SU_P_09

 [i] Can you elaborate?

-[r] You leave from Austerlitz station, the beginning of the Seine, a little further down towards the François Mitterrand library, and you continue with the Seine up to La Défense, you take the metro to the Arc de Triomphe for La Défense, you continue with the Seine up to La Défense, you take the metro to the Arc de Triomphe for La Défense, you go through the most beautiful places in Paris.
-I never get bored on this journey, with time, I discovered the small streets of Paris, because it was no longer enough to go there.
-You had to know them.
-Since I have been living in Paris, my friends from elsewhere have asked me to show them around.
-Once, my friend told me that he could only stay in Paris for 3 days, and that he would like me to visit him at all the monuments.
-I told him that it was impossible to do everything in 3 days, and that we could visit from the outside, but that we would not have time to enter it.
-So I made some plans from Les Invalides.
-For example, to the Peace Wall, through the Military Academy and then to the Eiffel Tower, etc. I had to be careful, for example, not to waste time doing the Eiffel Tower and then the Pantheon because we would have lost at least an hour in the subway.
+[i] You start from the Gare d’Austerlitz, the beginning of the Seine, a little further down towards the François Mitterrand Library, and you continue with the Seine to La Défense.
+You take the metro at the Arc de Triomphe for La Défense, you continue along the Seine to La Défense, you take the metro from the Arc de Triomphe to La Défense, you pass through the most beautiful parts of Paris.
+I never get bored on this route, over time, I have discovered the little streets of Paris, because it was no longer enough to just go there.
+You had to get to know them.
+Since I’ve been living in Paris, my friends from elsewhere have been asking me to show them around.
+Once, my friend told me that he could only stay in Paris for 3 days, and that he would like me to show him all the monuments.
+I told him it was impossible to do everything in 3 days, and that we could visit from the outside, but that we wouldn’t have time to go inside.
+So I made some plans starting from the Invalides.
+For example, towards the Wall of Peace via the École Militaire and then towards the Eiffel Tower, etc. I had to be careful, for example, not to waste time going to the Eiffel Tower and then the Pantheon because we would have lost at least an hour on the metro.
 I took him to see the places close to each other on the first day.
-Then, we made the place de l’Opéra and the boulevard that leads to the Louvre.
-This kind of visit helped me a lot to know the history of these places.
-For example, the Tuileries Garden, which I thought was a simple garden, but I discovered that it housed a castle like many other museums that were castles at the base, then were transformed into museums.
-I now know all the metro stations, everything that concerns Paris geographically, but historically I don’t know everything yet because there are many names to remember.
-In principle, I have toured Paris and seen several films on the French Revolution and daily life in Paris in order to fill the cultural gap.
-In Syria, I knew a lot about Damascus where I grew up, what was obvious, I knew its history and personalities, but today I no longer need it and I have to start from scratch.
-You must know that you are in Paris which is a big city and the centre of the Île de France, the Île de France is inhabited by 13 to 14 million people, not counting tourists.
+Then we went to the Place de l’Opéra and then the boulevard that leads to the Louvre.
+This kind of visit helped me a lot to learn about the history of these places.
+For example, the Tuileries Garden, which I thought was just a garden, but I discovered that it housed a château like many other museums that were originally châteaux and were later transformed into museums.
+I now know all the metro stations, everything about Paris geographically, but historically I still don’t know everything because there are a lot of names to remember.
+In principle, I have been all over Paris and I have seen several films about the French Revolution and everyday Parisian life in order to fill the cultural gap.
+In Syria, I knew a lot about Damascus where I grew up, which was obvious, I knew its history and its personalities, but today I no longer need it and I have to start from scratch.
+You have to realise that you are in Paris, which is a big city and the centre of the Île-de-France region.
+The Île-de-France region is home to 13 to 14 million people, not counting tourists.

 [i] Do you think that the tourist’s view of Paris is different from that of the Parisian?